 What is the question?
 Are you being restricted from renting a unit you own in a condo association?
 To determine your rights, you would need to review the by-laws and any subsequent changes.
 If the other parties have been grandfathered in, there should be some documentation as to when and how...Read more »

 The voluntary dismissal of a dissolution of marriage case seems unlikely to have anything to do with a breach of contract case.
-If your question is whether to consider the marriage a contract upon which you can sue for damages if the divorce is voluntarily dismissed, the answer is no, you can't do...Read more »
+If your question is whether to consider the marriage a contract upon which you can sue for damages if the divorce is voluntarily dismissed, the answer is no, you...Read more »

 The only thing you could have done to prevent your spouse from voluntarily dismissing your case was to file a counter-petition for dissolution before he/she filed the motion to dismiss.
 If it is dismissed, you can file a new case.
 I don't know what county you are in, but in Cook and DuPage...Read more »